tykling/certgrinder/docs/certgrinderd-changelog.rst

 - Add missing development dependency `build` to dev extras in `pyproject.toml`
 - Stop including unit tests in built packages.
 Tests are still included in the source `.tar.gz` distribution.
+- Fixed broken `show configuration` subcommand and remove some unused code.

 v0.18.0 (02-oct-2023)